Conditions We Treat

 Common conditions we treat include patellofemoral pain (often called runner's knee), iliotibial band syndrome, patellar tendinopathy, meniscal irritation, ligament sprains and post-surgical rehabilitation.
 Many of these share overlapping contributing factors, which is why a thorough assessment of the full kinetic chain matters more than a label.

-Research consistently supports exercise-based rehabilitation for knee pain.
+Current evidence supports exercise-based rehabilitation for knee pain.
 A Cochrane review of 31 trials found that combined hip and knee strengthening produces better outcomes than targeting the knee alone.
-A 2024 meta-analysis also showed that lumbopelvic manipulation significantly reduces knee pain when paired with exercise.
+A 2024 meta-analysis also found that lumbopelvic manipulation helps reduce knee pain when paired with exercise.

 Our approach combines spinal and pelvic adjustments, knee and patella mobilisation, soft tissue therapy and a structured rehab programme built around progressive strengthening.
 For runners and athletes, we also review training load and movement patterns to reduce the risk of recurrence.